TalanSoft/www-talansoft-com-wiki/VlkGuides/import_and_export.md

 ### Import Step 01
 Within Valkyrie, select the **File Explorer** icon from the **Library panel** to open the Data Folder of your current project.

 ![data_file_gif_01.gif](https://cdn2.talansoft.com/ftp/img/tutorial_sample_images/recent/data_file_gif_01.gif)

 ### Import Step 02
-Drag any related files and assets you want to use in your project in this Data Folder.
-(Texture, 3D Mesh, Rigs, Etc.)
+Drag any files and assets you want to use in your project in the Data Folder you just opened (Texture, 3D Mesh, Rigs, Etc.).

 ### Import Step 03
 To review all the imported assets within Valkyrie, select the **File Explorer** icon within the **Library panel**.
 All of your imported files will appear here.

 ![data_file_vlk_gif_01.gif](https://cdn2.talansoft.com/ftp/img/tutorial_sample_images/recent/data_file_vlk_gif_01.gif)

 Tips: You can refresh the Library tab by clicking on the **Refresh Icon** beside the **File Explorer Icon**.